 The procedure is highly successful and the most commonly performed surgery in the United States.
 “Once a cataract has formed, the only way to restore vision is to surgically remove the cloudy lens,” explains Dr.

-Silverman.
+Foster.
 Using the newest, most advanced technology of the Infiniti® Vision System, your skilled surgeon will safely and gently remove the cataract.
 The surgery is performed on an outpatient basis and under local anesthesia.
 The actual surgery takes less than 15 minutes, although you will be here longer for pre-op and post-op care.
 Patients are thrilled to have their vision restored in such a fast, safe, and pain-free manner.
 They are usually able to resume most normal activities within hours, and frequently have better vision than they had before they developed cataracts.

 No-Stitch Cataract Surgery